103sbavert/JADA/README.md

 * Brazilian Portuguese
 * Turkish

-*This dictionary does not support Arabic even though the API supports the language as there seems to be some issues with arabic side of the API.
-I have tested it with different arabic words and it never returns an output.
+*JADA does not support Arabic even though the API used does as there seems to be some issues with the Arabic side of the API.
+I have tested it with different Arabic words and it never returns an output.
 I will add support for Arabic if I figure out the reason it isn't behaving like it should.* ***I encourage people who know Arabic to help me figure out the issue***

 ## Versioning